How to fund your public engagement project – Faculty Resources 2014-2015

 Proposals are considered on a rolling basis throughout the academic year beginning August 1, 2014.
 Click 2014-15 IPE-Mini-Grant-Form to apply!

-The Institute supports efforts to integrate the voice of practitioners and community leaders into course work through the Community Fellows program.
+Community Fellows: Funds are available through the Community Fellows program within the IPE to support efforts to integrate the voice of practitioners and community leaders into course work.
 Community Fellows are individuals who are invited by faculty to participate in a course as an integral part of the course instruction.
-Community Fellows may regularly speak to a class, teach some portion of the class or serve as a resource in other ways, as determined by the faculty.
-The Community Fellows program may be used to support extra costs to the course.
-In limited instances, for Community Fellows from outside Winston-Salem, the Institute will provide housing.
+The faculty member sets the level of participation and the invited individual may speak to a class, teach some portion of the class or serve as a resource in other ways.
+The Community Fellows program may be used to support extra costs to the course, such as travel or similar costs.
+Grants are capped at $3,000.

 Proposals for Community Fellows may be submitted for the Fall 2014 semester until September 30, 2014 and should include the course description, information about the Community Fellow and the support requested.
 Proposals for the Spring 2014 semester may be submitted until February 27, 2014.
 Click 2014-15 Community-Fellows-Form to apply!